|Nutritional Guidelines (per serving)|

 - Pinch of cream of tartar

 - 1 cup all-purpose flour

 - 2 cups blueberries (fresh, washed and stemmed)

 - Optional: Blueberry Sauce

-Place rack in center of oven and heat to 350 degrees.
-Butter or lightly coat with cooking spray a 9-inch-by-9-inch baking pan.
+Place rack in center of oven and heat to 350 F. Butter or lightly coat with cooking spray a 9-inch-by-9-inch baking pan.
 In a medium bowl, cream together butter, sugar, and yolks until light and fluffy.
-Add liqueur, if using, orange zest and salt, mixing well.
+Add liqueur, if using, orange zest, and salt, mixing well.

 In a clean medium bowl, beat egg whites with cream of tartar until stiff.
 Alternately fold in egg whites and flour into butter-egg mixture.

 Turn batter into prepared pan and scatter blueberries evenly over top.
 Press down into the batter with a spatula.
 Bake 30 to 40 minutes or until a toothpick inserted near center comes out clean.
 Cut into 6 equal pieces.